-The Master of Arts in Speech-Language Pathology has been in existence for decades, achieving consistent recognition as one of the premier programs of its kind.
+The Master of Arts in Speech-Language-Hearing has been in existence for decades, achieving consistent recognition as one of the premier programs of its kind.
 Graduates of the program have consistently gone on to significant careers throughout the United States and abroad.
+View Student Handbook.

 The faculty maintains a strong commitment to the education of first-rate clinical professionals able to deal creatively with the broadest possible range of populations and settings.
 The Department is able to provide students with a rich variety of supervised clinical experiences at its own Speech and Hearing Center on the University's main campus and at any of more than eighty field settings throughout the Delaware Valley.
 In addition, the Department maintains strong connections with faculty members and practitioners at Temple University Hospital, Medical School, and other departments in the College of Public Health.
 View Curriculum.

-Temple University's graduate program in Speech-Language Pathology offers a multitude of clinical practicum placements.
+Temple University's graduate program in Speech-Language-Hearing offers a multitude of clinical practicum placements.
 Placements provide students with exposure to clients ranging in age from infants to older adults, to a wide range of communicative disorders, and to ethnically diverse populations.

 The City of Philadelphia and the surrounding regions (including Northeastern PA, Southern New Jersey, Northern Delaware) are rich in teaching institutions, hospitals, rehabilitation sites, and professional service agencies.
 Students therefore are exposed to a variety of clinical settings as well.
 We consider the breadth and depth of clinical practicum experiences that we offer to be one of the great strengths of our program.

 The Master of Arts in Speech Language Hearing Science (MA-SLH) education program at Temple University is accredited by the Council on Academic Accreditation in Audiology and Speech Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.